 The story behind this tea is interesting yet quite cruel.
 People claim that Genmaicha was made from an accident when a samurai’s servant accidentally dropped some roasted rice grains into the samurai’s cup of tea.

 The samurai found out that the rice had upgraded the overall tea flavor when he drank this tea.
-But as the samurai had already killed the servant because of this mistake, he felt so regret that he decided to name the tea after the servant’s name, Genmai.
+But as the samurai had already killed the servant because of this mistake, he felt so regretful that he decided to name the tea after the servant’s name, Genmai.

-Overall, you will love the nutty, toasty, earthy flavors and light yellow color of this drink.
+Overall, you will love the nutty, toasty, malt-like flavors and light yellow color of this drink.
 It can make your stomach feel better.
 Its other name is Popcorn tea due to the popped grain when roasting brown rice.

 Location: As it is popular throughout the country, you can buy them anywhere.